andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

-Other notable denizens of the skyline include the Oslo Opera House and the
+Sha notable denizens of the skyline include the Oslo Opera House and the

 I was not blessed with the opportunity to grace the halls of the Opera House but we did walk on *top* of it.
 Opened in 2008, the Oslo Opera House finds itself in the small minority of structures in our built environment where it's encouraged to walk on the roof.
-The winner of an open competition that bested 350 other entrants, the Opera House is wrapped in a combination of white granite and white Italian carrara marble whose roof slopes down to ground level, offering patrons breathtaking views of the fjord and city
+The winner of an open competition that bested 350 other entrants, the Opera House's exterior of white granite and Italian carrara marble give the impression of an iceberg slinking away into the frigid waters of the fjord.
+The building's sloped roof invites all who arrive to walk upon her back, to mount the a humble gesture offering breathtaking views of the fjord and city

+Oslo's character as a low-rise city with plentiful green space

 Oslo as Culture
 * Munch